isiahmeadows/mithril.js/design/core.md

 Is this a common enough *need* (not simply *want*) to include in the core bundle?
 I'm leaning towards a yes, since it's *sometimes* more concise and a little more streamlined.
 However, that "sometimes" is really an "almost never" in practice based on my experimentation, with most use cases being either forms, model-driven components, or something similarly stateful, self-contained, and non-reactive.
 I've only once in the `src/` or `examples/` folders needed this, and even in many of the cases you'd expect, it's neither more concise nor necessarily more readable.

 It's worth noting that optimizing the vnode rewriting mechanism can get slightly arcane at times, so it's probably better that it remains in core.

+## Type definitions

+Type definitions would be moved into core, to live alongside everything else.
+I specifically *want* TypeScript to be supported as a first-class language, even if they don't use JSX.

 ## Core bundle